PakitoSec/cyvest/docs/shared-investigation-context.md

 Returns a context manager that creates a `Cyvest` instance and auto-reconciles on exit.

 **Parameters:**
-- `data`: Optional override data (defaults to main investigation's data)
+- `data`: Optional override data (defaults to the main Cyvest root data)

 **Returns:** Context manager yielding a `Cyvest` instance